King Harvest: Subsequent career

 Despite the success of its titular single, the Dancing in the Moonlight album failed to crack the top 100 on the Billboard 200 or generate any widely successful follow-up singles, and the Perception label soon went bankrupt.
 Band membership continued to fluctuate.
 The original four members joined with LA-based Buffalo Rock and Roll Hall of Fame drummer Richie Pidanick in 1974.
 With support from Beach Boys Carl Wilson and Mike Love, this line-up signed with A&M Records and recorded another album, simply titled King Harvest.
 Released in 1975, this album did not produce any hits, with lone single "Hickory", a cover of the Four Seasons song, failing to chart.
 Fellow Beach Boy Bobby Figueroa (drums) also became a member of the band during these later years.
 Finding themselves unable to match the success of their massive first hit, King Harvest broke up once again in 1976.

 Following the band's dissolution, King Harvest's members continued their association with the Beach Boys.
 Novak, Altbach, Tuleja, and Figueroa toured with the group at one point.
-Tuleja and Novak played on Dennis Wilson's 1977 solo Pacific Ocean Blue, while Altbach and Robinson performed with Mike Love in his band, Celebration.
+Tuleja and Novak also played on Dennis Wilson's 1977 solo Pacific Ocean Blue, while Altbach and Robinson performed with Mike Love in his band, Celebration.

 Reunions and other post-2000 activities

-Novak and Tuleja went on to play country western in Scandinavia and released the album King Harvest - The Prairie Dogs' Classic Country produced by George Doering.
-Their recording of "Looking for Love" from the album later appeared in the 2014 film OK Buckeroos - The Life, Music and Good Times of Jerry Jeff Walker.
+Novak and Tuleja went on to play country western in Scandinavia and released the album King Harvest – The Prairie Dogs' Classic Country produced by George Doering.
+Their recording of "Looking for Love" from the album later appeared in the 2014 film OK Buckeroos – The Life, Music and Good Times of Jerry Jeff Walker.

 King Harvest released their The Lost Tapes album in August 2007, and performed on TJ Lubinsky's My Music DVD entitled The 70s Experience Live produced for PBS.

-On July 14, 2012, the four co-founders reunited in Olcott Beach as part of a 40th anniversary reunion of the band.
+On July 14, 2012 the four co-founders reunited in Olcott Beach as part of a 40th anniversary reunion of the band.
 Robinson died December 11, 2012, leaving behind his wife, daughter and grandchildren.
 He was buried in Cleveland, Ohio, his birthplace.
 The other three members reunited again on July 19, 2013, in Olcott Beach with a song titled "Doc" in memory of him.

 The King Harvest album Old Friends was released on April 6, 2015.

 The three surviving founding members released their new King Harvest single "Our Old Songs" on August 16, 2016.

+Sadly, Ron Altbach died on February 21, 2023, at the age of 76.